Turkic States form joint investment fund, appoint its head

 The leaders of the Organization of Turkic States (OTS) have officially established the Turkic Investment Fund and appointed Baghdad Amreyev, the bloc's former secretary general, as its president, a statement said Saturday.

-The special decision was signed at the ninth summit of the Organization of Turkic States in Samarkand, Uzbekistan on Friday.
+The special decision was signed at the ninth summit of the OTS in Samarkand, Uzbekistan on Friday.

 "The Turkic Investment Fund will be the first and main joint financial institution established by the Turkic states and aims to mobilize the economic potential of member states of the Organization of Turkic States to strengthen the trade and economic cooperation between them and to implement joint projects," according to the statement.